containerd/containerd/docs/decryption.md

-# Configure Image Encryption
+# Configure Image Decryption
-This document describes the method to configure image encryption for `containerd` for use with the `cri` plugin.
+This document describes the method to configure encrypted container image decryption for `containerd` for use with the `cri` plugin.

 ## Encrypted Container Images